onlyhavecans/squirrels.wtf/content/posts/2025-09-07-twis-intro.md

 Welcome to a brand new series of posts.

-This blog started as the continuation of my LiveJournal, and I am returning to my roots for this series.
-I miss blogging my thoughts.
-This blog went pretty quiet after Twitter really took off, but after the great Eloning of X I never fully took to Mastodon or BlueSky.
+This blog began as a continuation of my LiveJournal, and I am returning to my roots for this series called "This Week in Squirrels..."
+This blog went pretty quiet after Twitter really took off, but after the great "Eloning of X," I never entirely took to Mastodon or BlueSky.
+Because of this, I miss blogging my thoughts.

-My goals are both to post regularly to get back up the habits and build workflows for better blogging while also sharing a summarized short-form recap of my week.
+My goals are two-fold here.
+The first is to return regularly and share my thoughts and content, even if it's just brief updates on what is going on in my life.
+The next goal is to get back into the habit of regularly deploying to my journal and build workflows for improved blogging.

-This won't become the sole purpose of my blog.
-I am really hoping to use this as a springboard for regular posts on all sorts of topics.
+Status updates will not become the sole purpose of my blog, though.
+I would like to use this as a springboard for regular posts on all sorts of topics.

-A lot of this is modeled after two other people I have seen do this.

 My format will grow and change over time, but it's mostly going to be as follows: